Skip to content

 The last tab on the navigation menu is labelled Plugins.
 Here, you can add, delete, or edit various plugins that you decide to add to your deployments.
 Plugins are additional features or functions to add on to a software application.

-Add a Plugin
+Create a Plugin

 add-plugin